Book Review - 'This Is How They Tell Me the World Ends’

 Review

 Nicole Perlroth spent 13 years as a cybersecurity and cyber espionage reporter at the New York Times.
-Since leaving journalism in 2021, she has become a venture partner at Ballistic Ventures and leads her own cyber mission fund, Silver Buckshot.
-Her advisory roles with CISA and the Council on Foreign Relations further underscore her credibility in this space.
+Since leaving journalism in 2021, she has become a partner at Ballistic Ventures and leads her own cyber mission fund, Silver Buckshot.
+Her advisory roles with the Cybersecurity and Infrastructure Security Agency (CISA) and the Council on Foreign Relations further underscore her credibility in this space.

-This blurring becomes starkly evident in her account of the NSA’s offensive capabilities, and how stolen USA cyber weapons were reused by the Russian military.
-This becomes a case study in how malicious software, once released, can boomerang.
-The zero-day market, she argues, is not just a matter of national security but a fundamental risk to civilian life.
-And what stands out is the sense of inevitability she conveys—that the very architecture of the internet, coupled with short-sighted policy, has created a threat surface no one control.
+This blurring becomes starkly evident in her account of the NSA’s offensive capabilities and how stolen USA cyber weapons were reused by the Russian military.
+This becomes a case study in how malicious software, once released, can boomerang back to harm its creators.

 A ransom note from the NotPetya ransomware.
 The US Department of Justice has charged six Russian GRU Unit 74455 officers for this attack, which used stolen NSA exploits.
 Source: uain.press

-She brings a global lens but roots it in the everyday.
+The book also excels by bringing a global lens while rooting the narrative in everyday experiences.
 In Ukraine, a woman loses her small knitting business when the postal service goes offline.
 A man is turned away from a car purchase when registration systems crash.
-The cascade effects of offensive cyber operations are not abstract; they’re felt in daily life.
+The cascade effects of offensive cyber operations are not abstract concepts, they’re felt in daily life by ordinary people.

-One of Perlroth’s strengths is her access: she interviews top hackers, cyber mercenaries, and government insiders.
-The tone is urgent but not alarmist, and the book manages to be readable, serious, and nuanced at once.
+One of Perlroth’s considerable strengths is her access to top hackers, cyber mercenaries, and government insiders.
+The tone is urgent but not alarmist, and the book manages to be readable, serious, and nuanced simultaneously.

 Since the book’s release in 2021, the cyber landscape has evolved rapidly.
 Ransomware has become heavily industrialized, and artificial intelligence is beginning to reshape attack surfaces and defense strategies alike.
 Both the EU and USA have explored defining exploits as cyber weapons subject to export controls, though with mixed results.

-Yet, none of this undermines the core insights.
-Perlroth’s central argument—that cyber weapons can escape their handlers and that we’re woefully unprepared for the consequences—remains alarmingly relevant.
+Perlroth’s central argument, that cyber weapons can escape their handlers and that we’re woefully unprepared for the consequences, remains alarmingly relevant.